-By Robert Adam
+By Robert Adam, UK

 No matter what our ethnicity, creed, colour or orientation, I suppose the day inevitably arrives, together with other age-betrayal prompts, for each of us to occasionally yearn a memory lane visit.

 Maybe we reach an age when we take more comfort from memories of the past than expectations of the future.

 Being no exception, I am today, therefore, in a memory-lane frame of mind, having visited my music archives and in so doing, jarred awake some fond recollections of a bygone era.

 Taking a central role on my recollection stage is 1980’s Township Pop a.k.a Bubblegum Music and SABC Radio’s and TV’s presentations thereof.
 That is, from the days when SABC TV1, TV2 and TV3 represented different format connotations than they do today.

 But how did this white man, (or ‘European’ as we used to inanely distinguish ourselves) far removed from the music industry, get to be familiar with and enjoy Bubblegum Music?